dl-solarity/hardhat-migrate/docs/ExternalWallets.md

 | `passwordFile`  | Path to a file containing the keystore password        |
 | `keystore`      | Path to a keystore file or directory                   |
 | `account`       | Account name when using the default keystore directory |

+These options can be set either from CLI or hardhat config.
+If `account` is provided, keystore can be omitted.

 ### Usage